holunda-io/bpm-ai-connectors-camunda-8/README.md

 ---

-> :warning: **Experimental**: This project is not meant for production use as of today, but to evaluate and demonstrate LLMs in BPM use-cases.

 ## 🚀 How to Run Using Docker

-Create a `connector-secrets.txt` file (use `connector-secrets.txt.sample` as a template) and fill in your OpenAI API key and Zeebe cluster information for either Cloud or a local cluster:
+Create an `.env` file (use `env.sample` as a template) and fill in your Zeebe cluster information (for either cloud or a local cluster) and your OpenAI API key (if needed):

 ```bash
 OPENAI_API_KEY=<put your key here>